 - An excellent location: 5 mins' walk from the town centre and 5 mins' drive from the lakeside (cruises, watersports)

 - Beautiful leafy gardens make it feel very secluded and special

-- Great firsthand advice from Jonathan and Caroline, including favourite hikes and top restaurant tips
+- Truly warm welcome and firsthand advice from Jonathan, Caroline and staff, including great hiking and restaurant tips

 - Everything is spotlessly clean, and nothing is too much trouble for the staff